AnthonyMedina3654/Project/README.md

 ### Reflection

-we had a lot of procrastination issues. the rail system in the assembly needed a slider mate, and
+we had a lot of procrastination issues. the rail system in the assembly needed a slider mate, and the mount needed to be tweaked.
 ### Images
 ---